wtsi-hgi/yatadis/README.md

 Template context
 ----------------

 The context provided to the Jinja2 templates is a dict-like Resource object containing the same fields as the Terraform state resource fields.
 There is also an additional top-level entry called 'name' which contains the resource name (i.e. the key value of the resource entry).
-Finally, in addition to the `attributes` section (in flattened 'flatmap' format as it is in the Terraform state file), there is also an `expanded_attributes` section alongside it which has been expanded into nested dist and list structures.
+Finally, in addition to the `primary.attributes` section (in flattened 'flatmap' format as it is in the Terraform state file), there is also an `primary.expanded_attributes` section alongside it which has been expanded into nested dist and list structures.

 Advanced host_vars templating
 -----------------------------